JulienOrain/documentation/docs/getting-started/slos/index.md

 ---
-title: Define and observe your reliability
+title: Define and Observe your Reliability
 excerpt: Define SLOs, push SLIs, and view your reports.
 categories: ["getting-started"]
 status: published